Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 APOSMM Persistence
 ------------------

-APOSMM uses a Persistent generator.
-A single worker process initiates APOSMM so that it “persists” and keeps running over the course of the entire libEnsemble routine.
+APOSMM is implemented as a Persistent generator.
+A single worker process initiates APOSMM so that it "persists" the course of a given libEnsemble run.

-APOSMM begins its own parallel optimization runs, which each independently produce a linear sequence of points trying to find a local minimum.
+APOSMM begins its own concurrent optimization runs, each of which independently produces a linear sequence of points trying to find a local minimum.
 These points are given to workers and evaluated by simulation routines.

 If there are more workers than optimization runs at any iteration of the